yamilburgos/JS_VideoDex/proposal.md

 # Project 4 Proposal

-### Project Name: YT Guide (YouTube Guide)
+### Project Name: VideoDex

-YT Guide provides a brief description of the video content YouTube creators make for their channel as well as providing a timeslot view of all videos being uploaded on a given day.
+VideoDex provides a simplified timeline view for all video content posted on YouTube, Vimeo and Dailymotion via a timeslot fashion.
+Meaning a user subscribed to one or all three of these sites have one place to get all of their video content on a given day.

 ### Tech Stack
 * HTML, CSS & JavaScript